pol65/sinatra/README.md

 1. Clone the repo
 2. `$ bundle install`
 3. `$ shotgun -p 4567`
-4. [CLICK HERE TO ENJOY] (http://localhost:4567/) alternatively, you can copy and paste http://localhost:4567/ in your favorite browser
+4. Click the following link http://localhost:4567/) alternatively, you can copy and paste it in your favorite browser.

 **A state of the art webapp**
 Look at all the things you can do :